owasp-amass/amass/doc/install.md

 go install ./...
 ```

-At this point, the binary should be in *$GOPATH/bin*.
 Several wordlists for performing DNS name alterations and brute forcing can be found in the following directory:

 ```bash
 ls $GOPATH/src/github.com/OWASP/Amass/examples/wordlists/